Why You Shouldn’t Heat Up Your Car For Long In Cold Winter Weather

 In fact, the Environmental Protection Agency completely warns against idling.

 “Unnecessary idling of cars, trucks, and school buses pollutes the air, wastes fuel and causes excess engine wear,” the EPA writes in its pollution-reduction guide.
 “Modern vehicles do not require ‘warming up’ in the winter, so there is no need to turn on the engine until you are ready to drive.”

 This last point echoes the advice given by the automotive experts at Popular Mechanics and Consumer Reports.

 Why Do People Think They Need To Warm Up Their Cars Before Driving?

 Cars made prior to the late 1980s required being warmed up for several minutes so that the correct blend of air and fuel could be delivered to the engine.
 Without the correct ratio, cars could sputter and stall, says Carfax.
-But by the mid-1990s, car manufacturers transitioned to electronic fuel injection, and sensors helped ensure the proper air-fuel mix, making it no longer necessary to let your car warm up.
+But by the mid-1990s, car manufacturers transitioned from carburetors to electronic fuel injection, and sensors helped ensure the proper air-fuel mix, making it no longer necessary to let your car warm up.